Mathnstein/Machine_Learning/README.md

 ![](http://www.reactiongifs.us/wp-content/uploads/2013/10/nuh_uh_conan_obrien.gif)

-This folder will be dedicated to the documents corresponding to our self-study into ML.
+This repository will be dedicated to the documents corresponding to our self-study into ML.
 All code can be found here: [Code](https://github.com/Mathnstein/Machine_Learning/tree/master/Code)

 ## Meetings